andreluza/butterfly_occupancy/README.md

 #### \|- *Processed_data*: Data obtained after processing raw data sets

-\|——– AltitudeHabitatStats.RData: Altitude data (From EUDEM) and habitat data (from CORINE land use data)
+\|——– AltitudeHabitatStats.RData: Altitude data (from EUDEM) and habitat data (from CORINE land use data)
-\|——– SpeciesData.RData: Occupancy data used in SDMs (from FAUNA data base)
+\|——– SpeciesData.RData: Occupancy data used in SDMs (from Observatoire FAUNA data base)
 \|——– Water.RData: CORINE land cover data regarding water vs non-water sites

-#### \|- *R*: R scripts (numbered from 1 to 20 to track different steps of data exploration and analyses)
+#### \|- *R*: R scripts

-\|— *Simulations*
+<span style="color:blue"> \|— *Simulations*
-\|——– R scripts are numbered sequentially, from 1 to 9.
-Thus they should be run sequentially:
+</span> \|——– R scripts are numbered sequentially, from 1 to 9.
+Thus,
+they should be run sequentially:
 \|——– 1-study1-sc0-… .R: Scripts to reproduce original work of Doser & Stoudt 2024 = D&S, using Bernoulli sampling design. “c1”: generate
-simulated data; “c2”: apply the sampling design and fit the multi-season occupancy model; “c3”: interpretation of results and figures
+simulated data; “c2”: apply the sampling design and fit the multi-season occupancy model; “c3”: interpretation of results and figures.
+Two separate folders that will host simulation results (path: model_output/output_simulations) and figures are created here.
+Results and figures of each study-scenario will be stored in one specific folder.
-\|——– 2-study1-sc1-… .R: Scripts to simulate data with higher spatial autocorrelation (lower values of $\phi$), under the original Bernoulli sampling design of D&S. “c1”: generate simulated data; “c2”: apply the sampling design and fit the multi-season occupancy model; “c3”: interpretation of results and figures
+\|——– 2-study1-sc1-… .R: Scripts to simulate data with higher spatial autocorrelation (lower values of $\phi$), under the original Bernoulli sampling design of D&S. “c1”: generate simulated data; “c2”: apply the sampling design and fit the multi-season occupancy model; “c3”: interpretation of results and figures.
 \|——– 3-a-study2-Sim-Settings.R: Our simulation settings with initial number of secondary sampling occasions $J=10$ (equivalent to sampling months in our butterfly data).
 These settings are used in Study 2.
-The code also create folders to store simulation results, and the theme for ggplot.
+The code also create folders to store simulation results, figures, and the theme for ggplot.
 \|——– 3-study2-sc0-… .R: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-sc0). “c1”: creates the Poisson sampling design - array $G_{itj}$; “c2”: generate simulated data, apply